 |Credit Card||Best Offer||Value|

-In that case, I’d recommend picking up the Bonvoy cards and the Cobalt, and then simply leaving the fourth credit card slot open for your short-term holdings.
+With so many enticing bonuses at play, my overall recommendation is to pick up the Cobalt and the Bonvoy cards, and then simply leaving the fourth credit card slot open for your short-term holdings.

-Perhaps you’ll want to pick up the impressive Business Edge bonus while it’s at an all-time high.
+Perhaps you’ll want to pick up the impressive Gold Rewards Card or Business Edge bonus while they’re at all-time highs.
 Or one of the Air Miles cards puts on a higher bonus that you find tempting.
-Or maybe you do feel like dabbling with the Aeroplan Reserve, but you like the look of its 75,000-point welcome bonus better than its long-term benefits.
+Or maybe you do feel like dabbling with the Aeroplan Reserve, but you like the look of its welcome bonus better than its long-term benefits.

-While the other Bonvoy and Cobalt cards make a lot of sense as long-term keepers, the fourth and final credit card slot can be a flexible one, allowing you to snap up any attractive bonuses that catch your eye without necessarily committing to the card year after year.
+While the Cobalt and Bonvoy cards make a lot of sense as long-term keepers, the fourth and final credit card slot can be a flexible one, allowing you to snap up any attractive bonuses that catch your eye without necessarily committing to the card year after year.

 What About Two-Player Mode?

 If you’re playing the game in two-player mode, then there’s a little more leeway for expanding your strategy beyond what we’ve discussed above, once we consider the fact that some of the credit cards can be held by one partner, but maximized by both.

 Give some thought as to how many Bonvoy cards – and their associated Free Night Awards – makes sense for your household to keep in the long run.